It looks harmless enough.

 That’s where the scam begins.

 Fake e-vite phishing scams are on the rise, and they take advantage of something simple: social trust.
-You’re far more likely to click an invitation than a generic “account alert” or “delivery notice.”
+You’re far more likely to click an invitation from someone you recognize than a generic “account alert” or “delivery notice.”

 And that’s exactly why scammers are using them.

-In fact, here’s a screenshot of a fake phishing email I recently got this holiday season:
+In fact, here’s a screenshot of a fake phishing email I received last fall, when we first wrote up and reported on this scam:

 When you click the “open invitation” link, it immediately asks you to sign in or create an account with your personal information.
 That’s the step where scammers steal your private data.